Skip to Content

 Tips for Charging on the Road

-• Don’t let your range go below 15 miles (approximately)
+• Don’t let your range go below 25 miles (approximately).

-• Take advantage of HOV lanes that allow EVs
+• Take advantage of HOV lanes that allow EV drivers.

 • Charging at Home